twindle-co/twindle/docs/TEAM.md

   From India, Contributing in making **twindle** a succees, Always a Learner :v:

 - [Rafael Rodrigues](https://github.com/RafaelBatman55)
-  Less than 1 yr of experience
+  Less than 1 yr of experience,
-  From small city in Rio de Janeiro State - Brazil
-  I'm very excited to learn and helf in this project!
+  From small city in Rio de Janeiro State - Brazil, I'm very excited to learn and helf in this project!

 - [Yaksh Bariya](https://www.github.com/thunder-coding) from India, a 14 year old technology lover.
 I create amazing things using the knowledge I have gained so far.
 Currently, I want to explore more of JavaScript/TypeScript.